sharikjavid/kotto/README.md

 ### Hello, I'm a JavaScript runtime.

-Let's our own agent from scratch.
+Let's build our own agent from scratch.
 Create a file `hello.ts` and lay down the skeleton of a class:

 ```typescript
 import { use } from "https://kotto.land/mod.ts"